Smudgey/console-calculator/README.md

 # python-examples

-Basic console application with basic Python examples, it's syntax and functionality.
+A few basic Python scripts with examples, of it's syntax and functionality.

 There are a few different files that can be run